What We Do

 To join the study group students need only show up to designated location/time and be prepared to sign in with a valid current student identification number.
 Space is limited; admission to the Study Group is on a first-come, first-served basis.
 Study Groups typically begin the third week of the semester.

 Open Drop-in hours allow students the opportunity to talk one on one with Academic Coaches Quamé and Chris at any point in time throughout the semester.

 How to Sign Up

 To make an appointment with Quamé and Chris, just email them!
-Students may also come anytime for Drop-In Hours (Monday-Friday 10am-5pm) to get advice and feedback on particular assignments, effective course management strategies, developing a research focus, or for any other writing or research concerns.
+Students may also come anytime to 135 Chavez for Drop-In Hours (Monday-Friday 10am-5pm) to get advice and feedback on particular assignments, effective course management strategies, developing a research focus, or for any other writing or research concerns.